ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to "Invocation" albeit a wider abstraction.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help.
-In truth, you converge on self - the focal point of conscious experience.
+In truth, you converge on to &self[^self] - the focal point of conscious experience.
 You are able to communicate exactly what you feel - as if you found your calling.
 You are prepared - with or without material support.
 You instantiate a divine force within!
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` - are invoked to sustain such unwavering commitment - a laser like focus.
 For example `Rama`, before building the [bridge](https://www.srilanka.travel/adam's-bridge) from Southern tip of India to Sri Lanka, invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 It is the root of all written narratives.
 Sage writer[^races], `Krishna Dwaipayana` invoked `Bramh` - the information continuum.
 In order to conceive the epic, he needed his thoughts in equilibrium[^equi] with `Bramh`.
 But more importantly, he must seek permission from the eternal flow, to open us mortals' access to the past - and to the future.
 He must understand entire history before introducing text to a verbose but amnesic world.